aziamimoh/AI-TeacherBot/README.md

-# AI-Teacherbot
+# AI-TeacherBot

-AI-Teacher is a Java program that aims to help students study more efficiently by quizzing them on concepts from material they provide to the program.
+AI-TeacherBot is a Java program that aims to help students study more efficiently by quizzing them on concepts from material they provide to the program.